 - Use the Backup Explorer to help view operational information of backup items (including Azure resources not yet configured for backup) and monitoring information (jobs and alerts) for delegated subscriptions.
 The Backup Explorer is currently available only for Azure VM data.

 - Use Backup Reports across delegated subscriptions to track historical trends, analyze backup storage consumption, and audit backups and restores.

 - Use Azure Blueprints to orchestrate the deployment of resource templates and other artifacts (requires additional access to prepare the customer subscription)

 - From the managing tenant, CSP partners can view, manage, and analyze pre-tax consumption costs (not inclusive of purchases) for customers who are under the Azure plan.
 The cost will be based on retail rates and the Azure role-based access control (Azure RBAC) access that the partner has for the customer's subscription.
 Currently, you can view consumption costs at retail rates for each individual customer subscription based on Azure RBAC access.

 - Use a managed identity to create Key Vaults in customer tenants

 - Manage hosted Kubernetes environments and deploy and manage containerized applications within customer tenants

-- View alerts for delegated subscriptions, with the ability to view alerts across all subscriptions
+- View alerts for delegated subscriptions, with the ability to view and refresh alerts across all subscriptions

 - View activity log details for delegated subscriptions